linnarsson-lab/loom-viewer/docs/loom_spec.md

 # `.loom` file format

 The `.loom` file format is designed to efficiently hold large omics datasets.
 Typically, such data takes the form of a large matrix of numbers, along with metadata for the rows and columns.
-For example, single-cell RNA-seq data consists expression measurements for all genes (rows) in a large number of cells (columns), along with metadata for genes (e.g. `Chromosome`, `Strand`, `Location`, `Name`), and for cells (e.g. `Species`, `Sex`, `Strain`, `GFP positive`).
+For example, single-cell RNA-seq data consists of expression measurements for all genes (rows) in a large number of cells (columns), along with metadata for genes (e.g. `Chromosome`, `Strand`, `Location`, `Name`), and for cells (e.g. `Species`, `Sex`, `Strain`, `GFP positive`).

 We designed `.loom` files to represent such datasets in a way that treats rows and columns the same.
 You may want to cluster both genes and cells, you may want to perform PCA on both of them, and filter based on quality controls.
 SQL databases and other data storage solutions almost always treat data as a *table*, not a matrix, and makes it very hard to add arbitrary metadata to rows and columns.
-In contrast, `.loom` makes this bvery easy.
+In contrast, `.loom` makes this very easy.

 Furthermore, current and future datasets can have tens of thousands of rows (genes) and hundreds of thousands of columns (cells).
 We designed `.loom` for efficient access to arbitrary rows and columns.